 The possibility of combining travel to the employee’s home country on leave with official travel in Commission service may also be considered, provided the interests of the Commission are duly borne in mind.

 For the purposes of these Regulations, an employee’s home country is the country of their nationality.
-The Executive Secretary (or, in the case of the Executive Secretary, the Chairperson) may, in exceptional circumstances, authorise an employee to designate a different country as his or her home country if the employee has maintained normal residence in such other country for a prolonged period preceding his or her appointment and that employee continues to have close family and personal ties in that country.
+Where an employee holds two or more nationalities/citizenships, the employee shall designate one of those countries as his or her home country upon acceptance of the offer of appointment.
+The Executive Secretary (or, in the case of the Executive Secretary, the Commission Chairperson) may, in exceptional circumstances, authorise an employee to designate a different country as his or her home country if the employee has maintained normal residence in such other country for a prolonged period preceding his or her appointment and that employee continues to have close family and personal ties in that country.
+Once designated, the employee’s home country shall remain fixed for the entire duration of the employee’s employment, unless a change of home country is authorized by the Executive Secretary (or, in the case of the Executive Secretary, the Commission Chairperson) only in the most exceptional circumstances, on the basis of a written request supported by documented evidence.

 Public Holidays